Deadly malaria appears to have returned to Italy after decades

 Paternoster speculated that climate change may be to blame.

-”It was a long and very hot summer," Corriere della Sera quoted him as saying.
+”It was a long and very hot summer," Italian daily Corriere della Sera quoted Paternoster as saying.

-On Tuesday, the World Health Organisation was hosting a meeting in Moscow to discuss how to keep Europe malaria-free.
+On Tuesday, the World Health Organization was hosting a meeting in Moscow to discuss how to keep Europe malaria-free.
 Zero cases of home-grown malaria were reported in Europe in 2015.

 The WHO says Italy could be vulnerable to a return of malaria if mosquitoes are not properly controlled.

-Note: CORRECTION (Sept.
-5, 2017, 2:45 p.m.
-ET): Due to a mistranslation in a quotation from Dr. Paternoster, a previous version of this article incorrectly described the nature of malaria.
-It is a parasite, not a virus.